rozakbuhari/rozakbuhari.github.io.backup/_posts/2016-06-03-mulai-dengan-yang-paling-mudah.md

 ---
-layout: default
+layout: post
+author: Fathurozak Buhari
 ---

-# Mulai Dengan yang Paling Mudah

 <p class="intro">One morning, when Gregor Samsa woke from troubled dreams, he found himself
 transformed in his bed into a horrible vermin.
 He lay on his armour-like